Cox Cable TV for Seniors

 Cox DVR Options

-When you purchase your cable TV package, you’ll have the option to add a DVR (digital video recorder).
+You can add a DVR (digital video recorder) when you purchase your cable plan.
 Cox offers four DVR service options: Ultimate, Preferred, Essential, and Starter.
 The main difference between the four DVR services is the hours they can store and the number of shows you can record simultaneously.

 The Starter DVR service is free for the first 12 months when you subscribe to any Cox cable TV package.
 This DVR service allows you to record one show at a time and store up to 50 hours of HD content.
-For most seniors this should be more than enough.
+For most seniors, this should be more than enough.
 If you have a doctor’s appointment or a playdate with the grandkids during your favorite show, it’s simple to hit the record button before you walk out the door.
-You can cozy up on the couch later and watch it on your own time.
+You can cozy up on the couch later and watch it whenever.

-However, once the first 12 months are over, you will need to get the Essential DVR option.
-With this you can record two shows at once and store up to 250 hours of content.
-The Essentials DVR service will run you an extra $10 per month but we think the convenience is worth it for seniors who don’t want to miss their favorite shows or the big game.
+However, once the first 12 months are over, you’ll need to get the Essential DVR.
+You can record two shows simultaneously and store up to 250 hours of content with this equipment.
+The Essentials DVR service costs an extra $10 monthly.
+We think the convenience is worth it for seniors who don’t want to miss their favorite shows or the big game.
+It’s also fantastic for holding onto old programs that don’t run often, so you always have your favorite movie and episodes on hand.

 Along with its DVR equipment, Cox offers big button remotes, which come in handy for older adults whose eyesight isn’t as sharp as it used to be.
 Ask your customer service representative about receiving one of these special remotes with your cable TV package.

 - Cox complete care: Though this add-on service will cost you an extra $10 per month, we highly recommend it for older adults who want added support.
-You’ll get advanced 24/7 technical support; it’s like having your very own tech team at your beck and call.
+You’ll get advanced 24/7 technical support; it’s like having a personal tech team at your beck and call.
 From connecting printers to virus removal, the Cox Complete Care team supports any technical issue you encounter.
 Their techs will even come to your place to repair damaged wires, replace worn-out outlets, and resolve any bad connections.

 - Easy moving: If you move, Cox makes setting up service in your new home as painless as possible; they don’t charge any activation or installation fees.
-For seniors who see a downsize in their future, this is a great perk of being a Cox customer.
+For seniors who see a downsize in their future, that’s a huge plus.

-- 30-day money-back guarantee: If you want to give Cox a try, but you don’t want to get locked into a contract straight away, you’re in luck.
+- 30-day money-back guarantee: If you want to try Cox but don’t want to get locked into a contract instantly, you’re in luck.
 Cox offers a 30-day free trial period, so you can decide if they’re the right provider for you without losing any money.

 Cox Bundles: The Most Bang for Your Buck